 Shevaun D. Neupert, Gilda E. Ennis, Jennifer L. Ramsey, and Agnes A. Gall Department of Psychology, North Carolina State University, Raleigh.

-Because continued exposure to Narcissistic Abuse is known to cause extreme duress for victims, it’s crucial that anyone who is or has ever been targeted for abuse or pervasive devaluation and scapegoat use develop a coping strategy of their own that is able to flex according to the appropriateness of use in different situations.
+Because continued exposure to Narcissistic Abuse is known to cause extreme duress for victims, it is crucial that anyone who is or has ever been targeted for abuse or pervasive devaluation and scapegoating develop a coping strategy of their own that is able to flex according to the appropriateness of use in different situations.

 Some people may elect to strive to go Gray Rock and become non-reactionary to their abuser(s).
 Humor helps, as learning how to use your mind to cope with outside stressors is key to desensitizing yourself from personal attacks made by angry people with Cluster B.